df7cb/postgresql-unit/README.md

   Rounds a unit value to the nearest integer (in base units).

-* **unit @ text: cstring**
+* **unit @ text: cstring** -- scale conversion, output with unit

-  Converts a unit value on the left side to the unit on the right side.
+  Converts a unit value on the left side to the scale of the unit on the right side.
 The units must have the same dimension.
-The unit on the right side can include a numeric component, in which case the output is of the form "val * num <unit>".
+The unit on the right side can include a numeric component (`num unit`), in which case the output is of the form `val * num unit`.

-* **unit @@ text: double precision**
+* **unit @@ text: double precision** -- scale conversion, value output only

-  Same as the `@` operator, but return the value of the resulting unit as double precision number.
+  Same as the `@` operator, but returns the value of the scaled unit as double precision number.

 Rounding